metator/application/README.md

 Existing solutions for this like Magento lack the ability to import this complex data, and are hard to modify beyond it's cookie cutter functionality.

-Metator aims to utilize unit testing with a philosophy that import/export comes before GUI, with an emphasis on providing command line utilities for the store owner.
-Furthermore an emphasis will be placed upon performance.
-Page load times will be quick, and importing large amounts of data will be quick.
+Metator aims to utilize unit testing with a philosophy that import/export comes before GUI, with an emphasis on providing command line utilities for common operations.
+Furthermore, an emphasis will be placed upon performance.
+Page load times, importing, and exporting will be quick, even with large datasets.